05maherashaikh/Employee-management-system/README.md

 💼 Resume Highlights

-Built a full-stack Employee Management System using Streamlit and FastAPI Designed APIs for employee, attendance, and salary management Implemented attendance tracking and salary calculation logic with bonus/deduction Structured project with separate frontend and backend architecture
+Built a Employee Management System using Streamlit and FastAPI Designed APIs for employee, attendance, and salary management Implemented attendance tracking and salary calculation logic with bonus/deduction Structured project with separate frontend and backend architecture